Newport Casino

-The Newport Casino is an athletic complex and recreation center located at 180-200 Bellevue Avenue, Newport, Rhode Island in the Bellevue Avenue/Casino Historic District.
+The Newport Casino is an athletic complex and recreation center located at 180–200 Bellevue Avenue, Newport, Rhode Island in the Bellevue Avenue/Casino Historic District.
 Built in 1879–1881 by New York Herald publisher James Gordon Bennett, Jr., it was designed in the Shingle style by the newly formed firm of McKim, Mead & White.
 The Newport Casino was the firm's first major commission and helped to establish the firm's national reputation.
 Built as a social club, it included courts for both lawn tennis and court tennis, facilities for other games, such as squash and lawn bowling, club rooms for reading, socializing, card-playing, and billiards, shops, and a convertible theater and ballroom.
 It became a center of Newport's social life during the Gilded Age through the 1920s.

 The casino was added to the National Register of Historic Places in 1970, and was designated a National Historic Landmark in 1987.
-The complex, which was the site of the earliest American lawn tennis championships, now houses the International Tennis Hall of Fame.
-The Newport Casino also hosted the first Newport Jazz Festival in 1954.
+The complex, which was the site of the earliest American lawn tennis championships, has been the site of the International Tennis Hall of Fame since 1954.